learn-co-curriculum/react-hooks-react-router-code-along/README.md

 // ./src/index.js
 import React from "react";
 import ReactDOM from "react-dom";
-import { BrowserRouter, Route } from "react-router-dom";
+import { createBrowserRouter, RouterProvider } from "react-router-dom";
 import Home from "./pages/Home";
 import About from "./pages/About";
 import Login from "./pages/Login";